-Under Italian law, in order to carry out retail activity the operator needs a trade license granted by the Municipality or by the Region, depending on the sales area.
+Under Italian law, in order to carry out a retail activity the operator needs a trade license granted by the Municipality or by the Region, depending on the surface of the sales area.

-5. Environmental liability
+5. Environmental aspects

-Italian legislation, specifically Legislative Decree 152/2006 (the Environmental Code), provides for a list of developments with a potential impact on the environment:

-• In the case of developments requiring a variance to the General Town Planning Instrument a strategic environmental evaluation (VAS) aimed at verifying the sustainability of the plan or program from an environmental point of view is needed.
+According to the Italian legislation, specifically Legislative Decree 152/2006 (the Environmental Code), a Strategic Environmental Assessment (valutazione ambientale strategica - "VAS") may be required for developments that involve a change to the General Town Planning Instrument, in order to verify the sustainability of the plan or programme from an environmental point of view.

-• For developments with a potential impact on the environment, an environmental impact evaluation (VIA) whose main purpose is to provide an overall assessment of the environmental impact of each project and of their execution, is needed.
+In addition to the above, the Environmental Code also provides for a list of developments that may have an impact on the environment and for which the execution of an Environmental Impact Assessment (valutazione di impatto ambientale - "VIA") is required for purpose of providing an overall assessment of the environmental impact of each project and of its execution.